unoplatform/uno/doc/articles/guides/raspberry-pi/raspberry-pi-intro.md

 ## Update Raspberry Pi OS

-Before we can do anything, assuming yuo've gotten your Raspberry Pi all set up, we need to make sure that everything is up to date.
+Before we can do anything, assuming you've gotten your Raspberry Pi all set up, we need to make sure that everything is up to date.

 Run the following two commands;